Get insider access

 7.7 Wired Gaming

 The Audeze Maxwell are good for wired gaming.
-They have a neutral sound that most users will enjoy, and their boom mic offers a great overall performance, ensuring you're heard clearly, even in noisy environments.
+They have a balanced sound that most users will enjoy, and their boom mic offers a great overall performance, ensuring you're heard clearly, even in noisy environments.
 You can also use either variant of these headphones via analog or wired USB on PCs.
 However, the manufacturer recommends that you use the correct variant with each console to avoid potential functionality issues.
 In addition, there's some feedback present when using the analog cable, and the mic can pick it up, which is a little disappointing.

 Pros